eugenius1/eugenius1.github.io/b/i-did-a-clinical-trial-and-survived.md

 saved by another drug

----
+Dr Ganesh Suntharalingam, Consultant in Intensive Care Medicine and Anaesthesia at Northwick Park Hospital at the time and later Clinical Director of Critical Care there, wrote his [personal view](http://www.lnwh.nhs.uk/about-us/news-and-media/latest-news/the-tgn1412-drug-trial-a-personal-view/) of the whole event.

+# Conclusion

-Would I go back and do it again?
-Yes.
-Would I do it for a second time?
-Yes, depending on timing.
+Knowing what I know now, would I go back and do it again?

+> Yes.

+Would I do a second clinical trial?

+> Yes, depending on time requirements and my availability.

+If anything, **what has suprised you most from this article?** Comment below.
+If you've done a clinical trial before, comment on your experiences, especially if at a different research unit.